Main tourists spots

 - One-time fare of max.CZK 40

-- Journeys within the territory of Prague max.
+- Journeys within the territory of Prague costs max.
 CZK 28

 There are tens of taxi service operators in Prague with different quality and colour of cars.
 You can use them throughout the day and night.
-For your own safety it is recommended to call for a taxi and not pick one in the street.
+For your safety, it is recommended to call for a taxi and not pick one in the street.

 The taxis use a special parking place, the so-called Fair Place, marked with yellow TAXI signs and an orange hand with a thumb up.
 The operators of these parking places guarantee safe journeys, professional drivers and fair prices.

 Prague is a popular tourist destination all year round.
-However, the most tourists traditionally visit the city in July, August and September.
-The spring months are a good time to visit, too.
-The weather is usually pleasant and the city is not crowded with tourists as in the summer.
+However, the most tourists traditionally visit the city in July, August, and September.
+The spring months are an excellent time to visit, too.
+And if you want to save money, spring and autumn are the best months for it.
+And as a bonus, the weather is usually pleasant, and the city is not crowded with tourists as in the summer.

 Prague and the Czech Republic are situated in the middle of Central Europe.
 The average yearly temperatures are about 10 °C (50 °F).
-The coldest months of the year are January, February and December, when the average temperatures in Prague are around -0.5 °C (32 °F).
-On the other hand, °F are July and August, with the average temperatures between 25 - 30°C during the day (86 °F).
+The coldest months of the year are January, February, and December when the average temperatures in Prague are around -0.5 °C (32 °F).
+On the other hand, hottest months are July and August, with the average temperatures between 25 - 30°C during the day (86 °F).

-The currency in the Czech Republic is the Czech crown (koruna, or short format like USD - Kč).
-The exchange rate changes slightly throughout the year but the fluctuation is not significant.
+The currency in the Czech Republic is the Czech crown (koruna or short format like USD is CZK, and sign like $ is Kč).
+The exchange rate changes slightly throughout the year, but the fluctuation is not significant.

 |Ice cream||CZK 50 (USD USD 2, EUR 1.5)|